tahoma2d/tahoma2d_docs/source/toonzscript.rst

 ToonzScript
 ===========
-ToonzScript is the scripting language used in OpenToonz.
+ToonzScript is the scripting language used in Tahoma.
 Using ToonzScript allows users to create sequences of commands, thus avoiding the need to perform repetitive tasks manually.
 ToonzScript is based on QtScript and is built on the ECMAScript standard.
 A reference guide for the ECMAScript standard can be found at the following URL:

 `ECMAScript Reference <http://doc.qt.io/qt-5/ecmascript.html>`_